 Protecting Yourself and Your Rights

-Despite these drops in inspections and recalls, we know that dangerous food products are still out there.
+Despite these drops in inspections and recalls, we know that dangerous food product are still out there.
 Through May 7, the Center for Disease Control solved two outbreaks – a mushroom outbreak that sickened three dozen people and killed four nationwide and a clover sprouts outbreak that sickened 51, primarily in Utah.

 If you or a loved one has been sickened by contaminated food, it is still important that you get prompt medical attention and care.
 Contact your local public health agency to report the illness.
 Isolate and preserve the suspect food so it can be tested in a private lab for pathogens.
 Contact an experienced California food poisoning lawyer who will help ensure that you receive maximum compensation for your losses.